colinc86/probes/README.md

 ```

 ### Examining the Input Signal
-Examine the probe's input signal at any time by using the `Signal` and `RecentValue` methods, or save a plot of the signal to file.
+Examine the probe's input signal at any time by using the `Signal` and `RecentValue` methods.

 ```go
 // "9"